 Understanding the Business, Tax, and Regulatory Implications of Your Farm

-This course is designed to help aspiring or beginning farmers better assess and manage a variety of risks that farmers face in operating their farms.
-Throughout the six week period, topics essential for operating a farm business will be discussed.
-Participants will learn about insurance coverages, types of business structures and tax information.
+This course helps aspiring and beginning farmers assess and manage a variety of risks that a farmer will face as they operate their enterprise.
+Throughout the six-week period, topics essential for operating a viable farm business will be discussed, including insurance coverage, types of business structures, and tax information.

-Aspiring or beginning farmers living and/or farming in NYS and seeking to learn about the commercial, legal and tax implications of farming.
-This is an intro-level course.
+BEGINNER – This is an intro-level course supports aspiring and beginning farmers seeking to learn about the commercial, legal and tax implications of farming.
 Farmers outside NYS can take the course, but should know that extra legwork will be required on the part of the farmer to determine the parallel agencies and regulations that apply in their state.

 “All of the weekly presentations were so valuable.
 After every session I spent several hours considering what I had heard and how I was operating–or not operating–accordingly.” –Brenna B, Red Hook, NY

 At the completion of this course, you will know how to:

 - Describe five risks that farmers need to regularly address

 - Comprehend the legal liabilities of operating a farm and selling agricultural products

 - Find the resources necessary to better understand income and sales tax regulations for operating a farm.